Golfing happily sober was something I thought I’d never do. But here I am to tell the story that I hope will inspire you!

 In order to play golf in Singapore, which is a very crowded island, and without paying unbelievable prices, I catch a ferry over to Indonesia.
 The golf club in Indonesia arranges everything; the ferry, the shuttle bus, the transport of your clubs.
+This is a 40-minute each-way trip and well worth it.
 The courses are absolutely gorgeous.
-This is a 40-minute each way trip.

 I made the trip yesterday with a friend I often play with.
+It is the first time that I’ve made the trip with the intent of playing golf sober.
 After we finished our game, as we were sitting around in the clubhouse, my friend decided that post-game beer and scotch drinking were in order.
 So out comes the hip flask of single malt and it gets immediately consumed.
 Then he starts lining up the Tiger Beers.

-Everything is going fine for a while because, as we have all discovered, drinking alcohol is not without its attractions.
+Everything is going fine for a while.
+There is nothing unusual in his behavior.
+This is our routine.
 Then it all changed.
-His IQ dropped substantially along with his clarity of thought and then his ability to articulate thoughts rationally, words slurring, and then the chip formed on his shoulder.
+It changed because I was watching him do his after-golf drinking, stone-cold sober.
+His IQ dropped substantially along with his clarity of thought and then his ability to articulate thoughts rationally.
+He began slurring words, and then the chip formed on his shoulder.

-Well, I am not in any doubt about what my higher senses tell me about today’s little show.
 Alcohol gives you an enjoyable rush which lasts about 45-60 minutes.
-It also requires you (well me at least and clearly my mate as well) to continue drinking.
+It also requires you (well me at least and my mate as well) to continue drinking.
 After those 60 minutes are up the consequences of your actions start to manifest themselves and they are not in the least bit attractive.

-My major take away from my higher senses is that no wonder our sense of well being is damaged by drinking.
-It turns us into ugly and obnoxious people.
 As humans, we are constantly changing, mentally as well as physically.
-We are today (some Buddhist philosophy coming out here folks) an accumulation of our past experiences.
-Tomorrow we will have updated those experiences and will be someone very slightly different, with the exclusion of a catastrophic event which has the potential to change us substantially.
-So over time the ability for self re-invention gradually sets in.
+We are today an accumulation of our past experiences.
+Tomorrow we will have updated those experiences and will be someone very slightly different, with the exclusion of a catastrophic event that has the potential to change us substantially.
+So over time the ability for self-reinvention gradually sets in.

 More from Boozemusings